jimmoffitt/developer_advocate.blog/metadataEvolution/hpt_timeline.md

 #### 2012
 + March 26 - Gnip introduces new data enrichments.
     - Gnip Language - ```gnip.lang``` language metadata.
 No longer filtered for. ```lang:``` Operator now based solely on root level Twitter language classification.
     - Expanded URLs - URL metadata from this date until launch of HPT 2.0 will contain ```gnip.expanded_url``` fully unwound URL.
+URL matching before this date will be based on URL as entered by the user.
+If the Tweet includes a shortened URL, e.g. bit.ly, there will be no expanded URL to match on.
     - Klout Scores - Klout scores from this date until launch of HPT 2.0 will contain ```gnip.klout_score``` data.
+Klout 2.0 was launched on July 28, 2016.
 + November - ```lang:``` Operator (matching on Twitter language classification).

 #### 2013